 - construction services

-- drilling machinery and accessories
+- drilling and completions

-- environment health and safety services or consulting
+- environment, health and safety services or consulting

-- engineering and consulting services
+- engineering and services

-- facility services or materials
+- facility services and materials

 - fleet and fleet parts